 Is the environment in the government cloud?

 If you are in the Microsoft Government Community Cloud (GCC), determine what level of form control (if any) you may need.
 This can be a challenge in the SharePoint Modern Experience, and particularly in GCC where currently users cannot (yet) use PowerApps to control the SharePoint list form.
 Microsoft published an important article, last updated 8/28/19, which lists PowerApps features not yet available in GCC.
-There is also similar article for Flow limitations in GCC.
+There is also similar article for Power Automate limitations in GCC.

 Start with the service account